 Interest rate risk refers to the risk that changes in interest rates will affect the fair value of an investment.
-The County manages exposure to declines in fair value by limiting the weighted average maturity (WAM) in accordance with the IPS.
-At June 30, 2016, the WAM for the Pool approximated 397 days (1.087 years).
+The County manages exposure to declines in fair value by limiting the weighted average maturity (WAM) to 60 days for any short-term pool and the maximum maturity to 397 days for short-term pool if short-term and long-term pools are used.
+At June 30, 2017, the WAM for the Pool approximated 366 days (1.004 years).
+Restricted investments held by trustees are invested in "permitted investments" as defined in the various trust agreements.
+The weighted average maturity, for investments held with trustees, is 34 days.